trezor/trezor-firmware/README.md

-bitkeylib-python
+trezorlib-python
 ================

 Client side implementation for Trezor-compatible Bitcoin hardware wallets.
-See http://trezor.bitcoin.cz for more information.
+See http://bitcointrezor.com for more information.